frankhlchi/vianai_project/README.md

 - xgboost

 # analysis breakdown:
-Green Taxi analysis part-1.ipynb:
+Green Taxi analysis part-1.ipynb addresses the following problems:
 - Characterize the data and comment about its quality
 - Explore and visualize the data e.g. a histogram of trip distance
 - Find interesting trip statistics grouped by hour
 - Find an anomaly in the data and explain your findings

-# analysis breakdown:
+Green Taxi analysis part-1.ipynb answers the following questions :
 - The taxi drivers want to know what kind of trip yields better tips.
 Can you build a model for them and explain the model?